List of artillery by type: Mountain artillery

 Mountain artillery, which includes pack howitzers, mountain howitzers and mountain guns, is designed to accompany mountain infantry forces.
 Usually lightweight and designed to be broken down to be portable by pack animals or even soldiers, they often are in limited calibers with low muzzle energy.
 Correspondingly, range and anti-armor capabilities are limited.
 However, they can deliver useful firepower in locations that may be inaccessible to heavier support forces.

 Field guns

 Self-propelled field guns

 Field guns are one of two primary types of field artillery.
 Guns fire a heavy shell on a relatively level trajectory from a longer barrel, allowing for very high muzzle velocity and good range performance.
 Guns are most adequate for providing long range fire support and counter-battery fire.

 Howitzers

 Self-propelled howitzers

 Howitzers are one of two primary types of field artillery.
 Howitzers fire a heavy shell in a high trajectory from a relatively short barrel.
 Range is limited but howitzers are slightly more mobile than similarly sized field guns.

+Wheeled self-propelled howitzer

+It is a sub-category of self-propelled howitzers, where the artillery gun is mounted on a wheeled vehicle, usually a 8×8 or 10×10 APC, or 6×6, 8×8, 10×10 trucks.

+Tracked self-propelled howitzer

+It is a sub-category of self-propelled howitzers, where the artillery gun is mounted on a tracked vehicle.